BrentAIICT/MSSA-SCA/ExploreRepo.md

 ### Before we start
 - Take note of the GitHub URL in the top of the web browser
-- Make sure you record this for later use
+  - This consists of the GitHub Site name and the Repository name
 - Example:
-  - My GitHub site is https://github.com/BrentAIICT
+  - My GitHub site is **https://github.com/BrentAIICT**
-  - My Repo name is FirstRepo
+  - My Repo name is **FirstRepo**
+- Make sure you record your GitHub site name for later

 ![GitHub Signup page](Pics/git19b.jpg)